Text by Lyndsey Walsh

 The topics and themes in this programming feed into the critical discourse woven into its additional panel talks and discussions, featuring topics such as How Artificial Intelligence transforms our understanding of biological systems led by Prof Krzysztof Krawiec to How to survive in an increasingly competitive world?
 Led by Dr Alex Krawiec.

 The idea of multispecies collaborations has become a longstanding one in SciArt practices.
-However, within these works, there is an abundance of ethical issues raised concerning consent and the agency of participating bodies.
+However, within these works, many ethical issues are raised concerning consent and the agency of participating bodies.
 These entanglements are further explored in Our Bio-Tech Planet’s exhibition.
 For example, in the exhibition, the artist Liang Yujue’s work entitled Green Soup explores these multispecies entanglements.
 In the work, Yujue employs cyanobacteria as a narrative tool and documents the history of cyanobacteria consumption.
 This narrative starts from the times of the Aztecs and continues by exploring its projected use as a food source for space travel.

-In using another species to narratively frame a primarily human understanding of history and time, Yujue reveals specific motivations, politics, and cultural values, such as the continual human pursuit of increasing our lifespans.
-The work then offers a moment of critical reflection on the exploitation of cyanobacteria for the sake of fulfilling human desires and potential visions of the future.
+In using another species to frame a primarily human understanding of history and time narratively, Yujue reveals specific motivations, politics, and cultural values, such as the continual human pursuit of increasing our lifespans.
+The work then offers a moment of critical reflection on the exploitation of cyanobacteria to fulfil human desires and potential visions of the future.

-The chicory plant has been found to have inspired both the idea of the Urpflanze, as well as the German Romanticized concept of the Blue Flower.
+The chicory plant has been found to have inspired both the idea of the Urpflanze and the German Romanticized concept of the Blue Flower.
 Both figures are further interconnected conceptually based on Goethe’s aesthetic descriptions of them.
 With its bright blue flowers, the chicory plant embodies these romanticized ideals expressed by Goethe, but it still holds contemporary importance as the centralized figure of the CHIC Consortium.
-The Consortium’s project launched in 2018 to find new plant breeding techniques to improve chicory’s use as a multipurpose crop for high-value consumer products.
+The Consortium’s project launched in 2018 to find new plant breeding techniques to improve chicory’s use as a multipurpose crop for high-value consumer products .

 Lastly, artist and professor Dr Jill Scott’s work entitled Aftertaste features an interactive media installation artistically engaging with research on the chicory plant’s flavour, molecular behaviour, and health benefits.
-The work is composed of three sculptural models designed to “biomimic” the sensations of flavours with images that can be experienced alongside sound compositions, film loops, real-time sonification, and recorded testimonies.
+The work comprises three sculptural models designed to “biomimic” the sensations of flavours with images that can be experienced alongside sound compositions, film loops, real-time sonification, and recorded testimonies.